themattspiral/fast-prng-wasm/README.md

 See the [WebAssembly Features Roadmap](https://webassembly.org/features/) for the latest compatibility information across various browsers and Node versions.

 Note that this library makes use of the following feature extensions:
-- [JS BigInt to Wasm i64 Integration](https://github.com/WebAssembly/JS-BigInt-integration) - Any function that returns `BigInt`s uses this feature
+- [JS BigInt to Wasm i64 Integration](https://github.com/WebAssembly/JS-BigInt-integration) - Used to seed all PRNGs and to generate `BigInt` return types
 - [Fixed-width SIMD](https://github.com/WebAssembly/simd/blob/master/proposals/simd/SIMD.md) - Any SIMD PRNG Algorithm Type uses this feature